Fancy11111/SEPM-Prep/README.md

 I will use VSCode for Angular and IntelliJ for the API Server

 I have no idea what version of those things is used in the course, I'll just use the newest versions currently available.

+## What is the app

+We'll keep it simple and small: A notes app
+- Note consisting of header and text, and optionally a deadline
+- Notebooks, grouping multiple notes together
+- Tags, to search notes
+- Maybe: users with passwords